 Opening with imagination

 Also the opening film Buladó, with which this year's NFF gets off to a strong start, will be shown across the country.
-This Curaçao-set, magical-realist and at the same time deeply moving family story is a rich, layered production that says, as it were: this is how Dutch film can be too.
+This Curaçao-set, magical-realist yet deeply moving family story is a rich, multi-layered production that says, as it were: this is how Dutch film can be too.
 Eché Janga, who already stood out in 2014 with his debut Helium, creates a world of its own that nevertheless feels very close.
 A world where opposites find each other.
 Rationality alongside spirituality, life and death, poetry and sobriety.
 With a wonderfully brisk lead performance by Tiara Richards as 11-year-old Kenza.
-A girl who must find her own way between her grandfather's mysticism and her father's gruff closed-mindedness.
+A girl who has to find her own way between her grandfather's mysticism and her father's gruff closed-mindedness.
 A story about life, about connection and liberation.
 This is pushing boundaries with imagination.

 Then it is only a small step to the Directors' Forum, the competition programme for groundbreaking work.
 That Buladó not included in that programme has only a practical reason, Forum co-conveners Hugo Emmerzael and Inge de Leeuw assure me in a conversation via Skype.